 Being flexible in changing your approach could play a central role in effective leadership.
 There are eight top leadership styles considered in any business field today:

 For instance, watch the story of a scrum master for Southwest Airlines named Victoria, who promised to come into the office in a kangaroo suit if her team reached their goal.
-You can watch the video with her story presented by the indeed career guide to getting encouraged yourself.
-Maybe this story will inspire you for an idea you can execute for your colleagues if they reach their target.
+You can watch the video with her story presented by the indeed career guide to encourage yourself.
+Maybe this story will inspire you to execute an idea for your colleagues if they reach their target.

 Being honest with yourself helps you to improve your quality of life significantly.
 Answer these questions to have a better understanding of what you need to rearrange in your approach while leading a team: